Lab 10 In-Class: More Classes

 such as the motion of molecules and economic phenomena such as stock

 We will assume that the random walk takes place on a square grid with

-up, down, to the left, or to the right.
+unit up, one unit down, one unit to the left, or one unit to the right.

-The basic RandomWalk class will have the following instance data
+The RandomWalk class will have the following instance data

 You'll define the RandomWalk class incrementally testing each part